sOM2H/ruby-sfml/README.md

 ## What's intentionally *not* wrapped

-A handful of CSFML 3 corners deliberately stay out:
+Three corners of CSFML 3 deliberately stay out:

-- **Geometry shaders** — CSFML doesn't expose them at all (only vertex and fragment stages); nothing for us to wrap.
+- **Geometry shaders** — CSFML doesn't expose them at all (only vertex and fragment stages); there's nothing on the C side to wrap.
-- **Raw `sf::SoundRecorder`** (per-buffer callbacks on the audio thread) — use `SFML::SoundBufferRecorder` for the common "record into memory, save on stop" path.
-The raw callback variant fights the GVL hard.
+- **Raw `sf::SoundRecorder`** (per-buffer callbacks on the audio thread) — fights the GVL too hard for what it gives.
+Use `SFML::SoundBufferRecorder` for the common "record into memory, save on stop" path.
-- **Custom `sf::InputStream`** for loading assets from non-file sources — Ruby has `IO`, just read into memory and use the byte-string constructors.
+- **Custom `sf::InputStream`** for loading assets from non-file sources — Ruby's `IO` covers this.
+Read the bytes yourself and feed them into the byte-string constructors.

-**An aside on `Http` / `Ftp` / `SocketSelector`** — these *are* wrapped (matches CSFML for parity), but for any non-trivial use Ruby's stdlib `Net::HTTP` / `Net::FTP` and `IO.select` are better tools.

-**An aside on `SoundStream` and `effect_processor=`** — both *are* wrapped, but their callbacks run on the SFML audio thread and must reacquire the GVL each invocation.
-Fine for trivial DSP;
-expect glitches for anything heavier.
+If anything else is missing or blocking you, **open an issue**.

-**Other Ruby bindings worth knowing about**
+## Other Ruby bindings worth knowing about

 - SFML 2.x is *not* covered.
 The previous-generation gem [rbSFML](https://github.com/Groogy/rbSFML) targets SFML 2; it's